 Approved Facilities: This metric shows the number of facilities that are currently approved.
-Once a facility’s security plan is approved and a Letter of Approval is issued, the facility enters into a regulatory cycle of CIs.
+Once a facility’s security plan (Site Security Plan [SSP] or Alternative Security Program [ASP]) is approved and a Letter of Approval is issued, the facility enters into a regulatory cycle of CIs.

 Authorized Facilities: This metric shows the number of facilities that are currently authorized.
 Once a facility has submitted their security plan (SSP or ASP), a Letter of Authorization will be issued if the security measures appear to satisfy the applicable established risk-based performance standards (RBPS) requirements.

 Authorization Inspections (AIs): This metric shows the number of Authorization Inspections completed.
-Once a Letter of Authorization is issued, an AI is conducted at facilities to verify and validate that the content listed in the facility’s Site Security Plan (SSP) or Alternative Security Program (ASP) is accurate and complete, and that existing and planned equipment, processes, and procedures are appropriate and sufficient to meet the RBPS specified in the CFATS regulation.
+Once a Letter of Authorization is issued, an AI is conducted at facilities to verify and validate that the content listed in the facility’s SSP or ASP is accurate and complete, and that existing and planned equipment, processes, and procedures are appropriate and sufficient to meet the RBPS specified in the CFATS regulation.
 This inspection occurs prior to the final approval of the facility’s SSP or ASP.